Last Updated:

 Number of People

-You don’t come to Uganda to stay at fancy safari camps as you may choose to do in South Africa, Kenya or Botswana.
-So there is not that much difference in price between the various camps in Uganda.
+You don’t come to Uganda to stay at fancy safari camps as you may choose to do in South Africa or Botswana.
+So there is not as great a difference in price between the various camps in Uganda.

-The exception to the rule are a couple of the new camps in the Volcanoes National Park (Rwanda) such as Bisate Lodge or Singita Kwitonda.
+But Rwanda is a slightly different story.
+Mainly in Volcanoes National Park, but also elsewhere, there are some some seriously luxurious lodges to stay at – such as Bisate Lodge or Singita Kwitonda.
 These are very pricey, but they are also amazing experiences if you can run to them.

 There are no easy ways to save money.
 You either want to do it and pay those prices, or you decide on a different bucket list dream.